 - More Spring Gardening Posts You Might Like:

 Why Should I Prune My Blueberry Bushes?

-It seems so contradictory to cut off branches in order to get more fruit, but that’s exactly what we need to do with our fruit trees, especially blueberry plants.
-Pruning blueberries is slightly different than pruning fruit trees, though some of the principals remain the same.
+It seems so contradictory to cut OFF branches in order to get MORE fruit, but that’s exactly what we need to do with our fruit trees and shrubs, namely, blueberry plants.

 He cuts off every branch in me that bears no fruit, while every branch that does bear fruit he prunes so that it will be even more fruitful.
 John 15:2